InfantEudora/win32_transparent/readme.md

 - [x] Resize to an arbitrary size
 - [ ] Share the texture across contexts?
 - [ ] Use named versions of Frame/Renderbuffers
-- [ ] Continue rotating while being dragged...
+- [x] Continue rotating while being dragged...
+- [ ] Add another instance of cube
+- [ ] Add another object type... sphere?
+- [ ] Move something with input

 ### Some notes